JamieAbbottScott/underwriteme-api-docs/content/customer/customer/update.md

 ## Update [/application/{existingApplicationId}/customer/{customerId}]
-Updating existing Customer for Application based on JSON data identified by unique ID.
+Update operations on Customer identified by unique ID associated with Application.
-//TODO: create subfolder and create structure

 - ***referenceId*** `string` *(required)* - Temporary ID of the Customer to be used when referencing to ***livesAsssured*** for the Product and to identify them if any validation errors occur.
 - ***name*** `string` *(required)* - Customer name.